BufferBox

+History

 One year after its founding BufferBox was awarded the 2012 Velocity Venture Fund, and went through the Y Combinator program in Silicon Valley.
 After conducting a pilot trial at the University of Waterloo, the service expanded to various locations in the Greater Toronto Area.
 A deal was announced in early November 2012 to install kiosks at GO Transit stations.
+It was also conducting testing phase of its technology with Walmart Canada's e-commerce unit.

 On November 30, 2012, BufferBox was acquired by Google for a rumored $25 million.
 The acquisition was seen as a step to compete with Amazon's Locker service.
 Google Waterloo engineering director Steve Woods said the BufferBox team — which consisted of seven employees beyond its trio of founders — would be kept intact, with Google providing additional resources to help the company grow.
 Google advised at the time of the acquisition, that they planned on keeping the BufferBox brand active for the foreseeable future.
 However, on February 21, 2014, Google announced that it was closing down BufferBox.
 The last day for warehouses accepting packages was set to March 31, 2014.